Gavin-Persad/predictions/plan.md

 - view game week, change to (title: game week, sub: as is live open to close )✅
 - edit game week, change to (title: game week, sub: as is live open to close )✅
 - enter scores, change to (title: game week, sub: as is live open to close )✅
-- add functionality to dashboard
-- add message section to dashboard
-- add rules section and note from chris to dashboard.
 - history page, seasons winners cup winners etc. needs supabase table
+- add season name as title to view seasons page

 23. Bugs